-As am I. Give me a kiss before you go.
+Give me a kiss before you go.
+It will quicken my wits and infuse my imagination.

 But if I kiss my lover today what will my husband say tomorrow?
 There's all the kisses you shall get.

 She gives him air-kisses then exits into the Countess' room.
 Figaro alone walks up to the Count's bedroom door.